Debian-based distribution

 git update-index --assum-unchanged my-file.txt

-git commit -am "Commit message here"
+into a single command:git commit -am "Commit message here"

 git commit --amend

-git config user.name "new name"
+option.git config user.name "new name"

 git config user.email "email@example.com"